 Any activity that can take your hands, eyes, or mind off the task of driving can lead to a distracted driving accident.
 Even having a conversation on a hands-free device can increase your risk of being involved in a crash.

-To make our roads safer, each of us should take greater responsibility over our own actions behind the wheel.
+To make our roads safer, we should take greater responsibility for our actions behind the wheel.
 However, we have no control over what our fellow drivers do.
-The best way to deter all drivers from distracted driving is holding them accountable when they cause others harm.
+The best way to deter all drivers from distracted driving is to hold them accountable when they cause others harm.

 At Fieger Law, We Hold Negligent Drivers Accountable